thoth-tech/handbook/docs/processes/quality-assurance/git-contribution-guide.md

 Pull requests require **a minimum of two approvals**.
 The default approach is to choose a reviewer from your team for the first review.
-However, the reviewer may be from different team, for example a domain expert in Ruby or C++.
-Depending on the team size and dynamics, the required approvals can be higher or lower.
+However, the reviewer may be from different team, for example a domain expert in a programming language, quality assurance process, telemetry or documentation.
+Depending on the team size and dynamics, the number of required approvals can be higher or lower.
-Please try to have at least another person to look at the changes beside the author.
+Think about the tradeoffs between velocity with quality when deciding on an approval process for your team.

 The required approvals rules can be set via the [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).
 All the leads should have access to change these settings and should ensure this